-- 2.6 The journey of 'Investors in People' will be promoted at all opportunities, with the support from the Service's Media & Communications team. - 2.7 To seek opportunities to engage and share best practice of similar sector organisations in order to support and help shape the way forward with Investors in People. - 2.8 A twelve month review of 'Investors in People' is due to take place in October 2021, followed by a more in depth twenty four month review in October 2022. - 2.9 The Wellbeing review will take place in February 2022, with a twenty four month review to be carried out in February 2023. - 2.10 The Investors in People re-accreditation is due to be carried out in October 2023. - 2.11 The Wellbeing re-accreditation is due to take place in October 2023.
+- 2.6 The journey of the Investors in People will be promoted at all opportunities with the support from the Service's Media and Communications team. - 2.7 To seek opportunities to engage and share best practice of similar sector organisations to support and help share the way forward for the Service with Investors in People. - 2.8 12 Month Review for the Investors in People took place in November 2021, as set out in Appendix 3 attached to the report, followed by the more in-depth 24 Month Review to be carried out in October 2022. - 2.9 The Wellbeing Review took place in November 2021, with the 24 Month Review to be carried out in February 2023. - 2.10 Investors in People re-accreditation is due to be carried out in October 2023. - 2.11 The Wellbeing re-accreditation is due to be carried out in February 2024.